 To fulfill requirements in your major/minor, you MUST meet with the designated academic advisor for course review and approval.
 For electives, your home college advisor can review and advise if your choices will satisfy your general or core requirements.
 Syracuse Abroad cannot determine what courses will fulfill your academic requirements.
 In some cases, you may need to petition a course to fulfill a specific requirement.
 Please note: if your academic advisor approves a course to fulfill a requirement it does not mean they are approved for SU credit.
 If courses are not listed on the WP brochure page they are not approved for SU credit.

 It is your responsibility to select courses that do not repeat prior study (even if the course is taught in another language or has a different title or course number).
 If you do not follow this advice, you run the risk of not earning credit for such a course.
 If you have any questions about whether a course covers the same or similar material to one already on your transcript, have your advisor review the new course syllabus.

 Students enrolling in a language course should take care to register for the appropriate level.
 Students who have received credit for prior college-level study, including AP or other transfer credit, should register for the next level course.
 Students without this prior study should register for the level determined by a placement exam.
 You should not register for a language course either less or more advanced than the appropriate level without first consulting with your academic advisor.

 Grades and Transcripts

-Grades: Be aware that the grading systems at World Partners (especially those with courses taught at foreign universities) may differ from the American grading scale.
-Grades are converted to the A-F system as determined in accordance with established equivalencies.
-For program-specific information, please consult your World Partner’s website.
+Grades: The grading systems at World Partners (especially those with courses taught at foreign universities) may differ from the American grading scale.
+If so, grades are converted to the A-F system as determined in accordance with established equivalencies.

 All work for registered classes must be completed on or before the degree certification date.
 Graduating seniors should seek advice from their home college regarding their degree certification date.